TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/endat_design.md

 \image html endat_2_2_supplement_send.png "EnDAT 2.2 command supplement send"

 Clock mode is configured to stop low after transmit.
-2.2 command supplement to be transmitted is written to FIFO preceded by 7 dummy bits & SB.
+2.2 command supplement to be transmitted is written to FIFO preceded by 7 dummy bits and SB.
 Transmission is configured to transmit till end of the FIFO.
 Transmission is started after making sure that transmit module is not busy.

 ###### Receive Downsample